HomeArticlesHow ToFahrenheit to Celsius

 Overview

-Fahrenheit and Celsius are both linear temperature scales but with different zero points and different-sized degree intervals.
-Converting between them requires both a multiplication (to adjust for the different degree size) and an addition or subtraction (to adjust for the different zero point).
+Fahrenheit and Celsius are both linear temperature scales, but they have different zero points and different-sized degree intervals.
+Converting between them takes a multiplication (to adjust for the different degree size) and an addition or subtraction (to adjust for the different zero point).
 This article gives you the exact formula, a fast mental shortcut for everyday use, and a table of common reference temperatures worth memorizing.

 What You Need